xandergreer/Arctic-Media/README.md

 ### Windows — Pre-built Executable

-Download the latest `ArcticMedia.exe` from the [Releases](../../releases) page and double-click to run.
+Download the latest `ArcticMedia.exe` from the [Releases](../../releases) page, put it ina. desired folder, and double-click to run.
 No Python or dependencies required.

 Arctic Media will start a local web server on port `8000` and appear in the system tray.